DefGuard/proxy/README.md

 # Defguard Edge (formerly Proxy)

-**Defguard Edge** serves as a proxy for a subset of functionalities provided by [Defguard](https://github.com/DefGuard/defguard) Cthat require public access.
+**Defguard Edge** serves as a proxy for a subset of functionalities provided by [Defguard](https://github.com/DefGuard/defguard) which require public access.
 It exposes a public REST API and communicates with Defguard over [gRPC](https://github.com/DefGuard/proto).

 Defguard is a self-hosted secure remote access platform that combines WireGuard VPN, identity and access management, multi-factor authentication, and network access control in a single solution.